bgoonz/BGOONZ_BLOG_2.0/docs/installation.md

 ‌Mocha.js

 Test if you have Mocha.js installed by opening an Ubuntu terminal and typing `which mocha`.
-If it prints a path, then you're good.
+If it prints a path, then you’re good.
 Otherwise, if it prints nothing, install Mocha.js by typing `npm install -g mocha`.

 ‌